ant-design/ant-design/docs/spec/feature.en-US.md

 title: Features
 ---

-Unlike other design specifications, Ant Design pursues not only user experience, but also experience of desigers and developers, which practice a humanist design idea.
+Unlike other design specifications, Ant Design pursues not only user experience, but also experience of designers and developers, which practice a humanist design idea.

 <div style="margin-left:-40px;margin-right:-40px;overflow:hidden;margin-top:30px;">
   <div class="ant-col-8 features">